gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 ## 6    111      15 1110015
 ```

-Wow, what happend in the last three lines of code!
+Wow, what happened in the last three lines of code!
 What is that `%>%`?
-Well, that's the [piping operator](http://r4ds.had.co.nz/pipes.html), and it is a very nice way of writing nested function calls.
-In this case, instead of having write something like
+Well, that's the [pipe operator](http://r4ds.had.co.nz/pipes.html), and it is an appealing way of writing nested function calls.
+In this case, instead of writing something like:

 ```r
 dat_filtered$id <- dat_filtered$school*10000 + dat_filtered$photoid